 Students will be divided into 2 even pools (A and B).
 The entrant's order is determined at the discretion of the IGSA administration.
-Pool A will run as a heat in the morning session.
+Pool A will run in the morning session.

 Pool A will commence with prepared speeches, followed immediately by impromptu.